anargu/anargu.github.io/projects/calcul_ar/calcul_ar.md

   </video>
 </figure>

 The project CalculAR implements Augmented Reality with the aim to help students comprehend complex 3D geometries.
-This project evaluates also the performance of students with and without the AR mobile application in their grade scores after doing a test.

 <hr/>

-Part of my job in this project are the following:
+The project focus on the opportunity to bring to the students a different learning approach for Calculus topics, in specific, for plots of complex equations.
+In that way, the project aims to create an AR app which interacts with Calculus book and plot 3d models from complex equations in order to ease comprehension.
+In addition, a particular calculus test for the students was designed in which the app can be used to guide the students.

+Activities
-- Assessed the effectiveness of an AR app as an educational tool to learn 3D geometries in Calculus course.
+- Asses the effectiveness of an AR app as an educational tool to learn 3D geometries in Calculus course.
-- Developed the AR application with Unity And Vuforia.
+- Develop the AR application with Unity And Vuforia.
-- Organized and presented the investigation at VLI (Vive La Ingeniería) fair in UTEC.
+- Organize and presente the investigation at VLI (Vive La Ingeniería) exposition in UTEC.

 <p align="center">
   <img src="/projects/calcul_ar/snapshot_1.png" width="300px">